SotirisTouliopoulos/dingo/README.md

 - `cop_coeff`: Defines the width of the copula's diagonal.
 - `lower_triangle`: A boolean value that, when `True`, keeps only the lower triangular matrix, useful for visualization.
 - `corr_matrix`: The calculated correlation matrix with dimensions equal to the number of reactions of the given model.
-- `indicator_dict`: A dictionary containing filtered reaction combinations with the Pearson cutoff, alongside their copula indicator value and a classification for the correlation.
+- `indicator_dict`: A dictionary containing filtered reaction combinations with the pearson cutoff, alongside their copula indicator value and a classification for the correlation.

 I also implemented a `plot_corr_matrix` function to visualize the correlation matrix as a heatmap plot.
 In reduced models, there is an option to plot only the remaining reactions' names if they are provided in a list.